 The movement is based on the good old ETA Peseux 7001 hand-wound movement with an extra module that was developed by Louis Erard and the Swiss complications specialist Soprod S.A.

 The movement is hidden inside a round stainless steel case.
-Being 40 mm in diameter, it looks very slender, which is important for a watch that is supposed to be worn with formal attire.
+Being 40 mm in diameter, it looks slender, which is important for a watch that is supposed to be worn with formal attire.

 Its milky white dial looks to be sand-blasted and is perfectly matched with blued steel hands and finely printed Roman numerals on the hours sub-dial and Arabic numerals on the minute track.